Sylvia Plath: Career and marriage

 In February 1961, Plath's second pregnancy ended in miscarriage; several of her poems, including "Parliament Hill Fields", address this event.
 In a letter to her therapist, Plath wrote that Hughes beat her two days before the miscarriage.
-In August she finished her semi-autobiographical novel The Bell Jar and immediately after this, the family moved to Court Green in the small market town of North Tawton in Devon.
-Nicholas was born in January 1962.
+In August, she finished her semi-autobiographical novel The Bell Jar; immediately afterwards, the family moved to Court Green in the small market town of North Tawton, Devon.
+Her son Nicholas Farrar was born on January, 17, 1962.
 In mid-1962, Plath and Hughes began to keep bees, which would be the subject of many Plath poems.

-In August 1961, the couple rented their flat at Chalcot Square to Assia Wevill (née Gutmann) and David Wevill.
-Hughes was immediately struck with the beautiful Assia, as she was with him.
-In June 1962, Plath had a car accident which she described as one of many suicide attempts.
-In July 1962, Plath discovered Hughes had been having an affair with Assia Wevill; in September, Plath and Hughes separated.